You have created something great and you want to protect it. But you're not sure whether to copyright it or trademark it.

 Some differences and similarities between copyrights and trademarks.
 In general, you don't necessarily have to register a copyright, but you should always register a trademark.

-- Registration for trademarks.
-In order to enforce your exclusive use of a trademark, you must register it.
+Registration for trademarks.
+You don't have to register a trademark to use it, but if you want to enforce your exclusive use of a trademark, you must register it.
 While the registration is being processed, use the "TM" or "SM" mark; after registration, use the ®.

 How Do I Search for Existing Copyrights or Trademarks?